vmware-archive/pivnet-resource-documentation/index.md

 # Example

-A simple example of downloading the `stemcells` product can be seen [here](https://github.com/pivotal-cf/pivnet-resource/blob/master/examples/get-aws-vsphere-stemcells.yml).
+A simple example of downloading the [healthwatch](https://network.pivotal.io/products/p-healthwatch/) product can be seen below:

-A slightly more complex example:

 ```yaml
 resource_types: